katrondina/katrondina/README.md

 ### Hi there 👋

-I'm currently a java application developer currently working in an agile environment at IBM.
+I'm currently a java application developer working in an agile environment at IBM.

 JRSS include:
+ - dbt/Snowflake enthusiast.
+I'm currently working on dbt and Snowflake magic.
  - Java Backend developer, mostly developing Java Batches.
 I utilize Springboot/SpringBatch framework in a Redhat openshift platform.
  - Salesforce beginner, i attended an IBM bootcamp and passed my case study.
  - Mainframe modernization developer/beginner using VSCode as IDE, Jenkins for CI/CD pipeline.
 I was so excited to learn and implement mainframe modernization, I even did a proof of concept on how we can leverage Mainframe while using modern tools, like VSCode/Rational Tool Suites/UrbanCode Deploy/Jenkins, i presented this proof of concept to some mainframe projects in IBM Philippines but sadly, they were not prepared to be awesome :( .